emdete/minidx3/README.md

 # minidx3

 Bought a minidx3 card reader.
 Pretty nice reader - cheap, tiny, and battery powered.

-Sadly, the software is Windows only and made by a sketchy company based in China...
-I refuse to run it on anything but a VM with no network...as it opens network connections...for seemingly unknwon reasons...
-I'm also a pretty paranoid person...so it might be nothing...
+Sadly, the software is Windows only and made by a sketchy company based in China.
+I refuse to run it on anything but a VM with no network...as it opens network connections...for seemingly unknwon reasons.
+I'm also a pretty paranoid person, so it might be nothing.

-So I reversed engineered the USB HID protocol it uses and created a partially implemented python library that does the following:
+So I reversed engineered the USB Serial protocol it uses and created a partially implemented Python library that does the following:

-	Logs into the device.
-	Logs out of the device.
+- Login to the device.
+- Set the date on the device (without it does nothing).
-	Get the number of entries from the device.
+- Get the number of entries from the device.
-	Get an entry from the device.
+- Get an entry from the device.
-	Get product version from the device.
+- Get product version from the device.
-	Get firmware date from the device.
+- Get firmware date from the device.
-	Get any sort of register from the device (maybe? last thing worked on...)
+- Get any sort of register from the device.

-This hasn't been REALLY looked at in a LONG time...over a year...so this is more for developers that are looking for a place to start.

-Uses the hid python library.

-I'd be happy to answer questions...this was more for fun than anything else.
+- Logout of the device.

+This is a complete rewrite of the original software written by mrmoss.
+I used the [manual](minidx3_user_manual.pdf) which describes the protocol a bit (so no real reverse engineering necesary).